OscarJSears/SylverSweets/README.md

 - Below all that is the Contact Us.
 This will allow the customer to leave a review or just contact us for any assistance needed.

+USER STORY'S:

+As a Sylver Sweet User, I want to be able to search listed products from the website So that I can make my choice and buy a listed product from the website.

+As a Sylver Sweet User, I want to be able to add items to the cart, so that I can buy a listed product from the website.

+As a Sylver Sweet User, I want to be able to make purchase listed of listed product.

+As a Sylver Sweets visitor to the website, I want to be able to confirm purchase.

+USE-CASES:

+The user will indicate that they want to order the items that have already been selected.

+The system will present the billing information that the user previously stored.

+The user will confirm that the existing billing information that should be used for this order.

+The system will present the amount that the order will cost, including taxes charges.

+The user will be able to confirm that the order information is accurate.

+The system will provide the user with a Purchase ID for the order.

+The system will submit the order to the admin system for evaluation.

+The system will present the estimated delivery date to the user.

+The user will indicate that the order should be placed.

+The system will request that the billing system should charge the user for the order.

+The billing system will confirm that the charge has been placed for the order.

+The system will submit the order to the admin system for processing.

+The admin system will confirm that the order is being processed.

+The admin system will indicate to the user that the user has been charged for the order.

+The admin system will indicate to the user that the order has been placed.

+The user will exit the system.